MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### AuthNegotiateDelegateAllowlist

-  #### Specifies a list of servers that Google Chrome can delegate user credentials to
+  #### Specifies a list of servers that Microsoft Edge can delegate user credentials to